nilostolte/SVGPathParser/README.md

 <path d="M100,0A100,50 0 1 1 100,-1"/>
 ```

 Since only the "d" attribute of the path is passed as a parameter here, the program only adds the path tag, besides converting the path to absolute coordinates as shown.
 To add more path attributes besides "d" one can use the "-p" command explained below.
 Notice that one can drop the "./" prefix when calling from a batch file.
 Also notice that "a.exe" is the standard ouput of C/C++ compilers, when the executable is not explicitly named.
-One could name it in a more appropriate way, but for the sake of simplicity, only the source code has a proper name, while the executable, being unique in the directory containing it, is implictly refering to that source code, since it is also unique in the directory.
+For the sake of simplicity and since the source and the executable files are both unique in the directory containing them, "a.exe" is implictly refering to the source file "SVGparser.c".

 A summary of the commands that can be in the same line of the program call, all separated by spaces from one another, are shown in the table below: